juniorsundarCasual/TGT/vault/volume-3.chapter-213.md

 "I need to model the world," Marie answered, though Krish didn't understand her meaning.

 "Just like how other cultivation methods use the movement of planetary bodies to divine the future, I must do the same.
 However, it needs to be accurate and dynamic not the snapshot-method everyone else uses.
-It needs to be responsive to changes as they transpire and must correct itself in real0-time," Marie elaborated.
+It needs to be responsive to changes as they transpire and must correct itself in real-time," Marie elaborated.
 "Thus I need to devise a strategy to, and successfully model the world."

 "And how will you go about doing that?"
 Krish probed.